mathewajk/LingTube/README.md

 #### 1-scrape-channels.py

 This script allows the user to scrape video URLs from a specified channel or list of channels, along with the channel info (e.g., channel name, channel ID, *About* page).
 The user can also input a video URL or list of video URLs in order to scrape the uploading channel's info and/or scrape additional videos from their channel.
 This second option also outputs a formatted version of the input video URLs for use in `2-scrape-videos.py` (see below for more info).

+**Note: Running the script for the first time sometimes results in a Selenium error.
+If this happens, run the script again and it should work.**

+**Note 2: Sometimes the channel name is missing from the file(names) for the first downloaded file.
+If this happens, it should work perfectly if you run it a second time (exact same command).
+If this happens, run the script again after deleting the bad file.**

 ###### Usage